urbanopt/urbanopt.github.io/customization/feature_reports.md

 end
 ```

-User can then add any new reporting Measure to the OpenStudio workflow file, as described in [Adding your own Measures](#Adding-your-own-measures), and re-run the simulation.
-The current Measure added to the baseline.osw is the `default_feature_reports`:
+Users can then add any new reporting Measure to the OpenStudio workflow file, as described in the [Adding your own Measures](adding_own_measure.md) section, and re-run the simulation.
+The current Measure added to the `base_workflow.osw` is the `default_feature_reports`:

 ```json
 {